OnePageCRM/OnePageCRM.github.io/_posts/2019-06-15-how-to-improve-the-testability-of-model-view-controller-on-ios.md

      <br /><br />
 </div>

-There are other aspects of **MVVM**, but the main goal of the example is to improve the testability of the code!
+There are many other aspects to **MVVM**, but the main goal of the example is to improve the testability of the code!
 I'd love to hear you thoughts in the comments.
 What you think?